Closing Costs in Alberta

 Getting Some Estimates

-In general, you can roughly estimate your closing costs to be around 1 to 2 per cent of the cost of the home.
+In general, you can roughly estimate your average closing costs in Alberta to be 2-4% of the cost of the home.
 Luckily, when you start the buying process, the bank is able to crunch some real numbers and give you a more accurate estimate.
+Don’t forget to mention the areas where you can potentially save money on your closing costs, like if you went with Sterling Homes’ lawyers and saved on legal fees.
+Everything adds up!

-There’s still a bit of fluctuation because the first mortgage payment and the property tax amount might be pro-rated and will change based on the actual day you close on your home, but at this point, the bank’s estimate shouldn’t fluctuate by more than a few hundred dollars.
+There’s still a bit of fluctuation because the first mortgage payment and the property tax amount might be prorated and will change based on the actual day you close on your home, but at this point, the bank’s estimate shouldn’t fluctuate by more than a few hundred dollars.
+This can give you an accurate idea of what your mortgage payments and your closing costs will be when buying a house in Alberta.

 It’s smart to start thinking about your closing costs beforehand.
 When you’re in a solid financial position at the time of your purchase you’ll be happier overall.
 Start saving now, and you’ll soon be ready to buy your new home!